einemint/lambdas_and_stream_api/README.md

-# Lambda's and Stream API example
+# Lambda's and Stream API

 The utility reads employee data from a file and then finds the employee with the highest salary.